-- monitor using the data, the impact of school wide and specific attendance strategies, ensuring there is regular and positive communication with parents, - ensure attendance is a standing agenda item for every team meeting and use practice examples to explore themes and review relevant policy and practice, - ensure there are return to school meetings where pupils have had 3 absences or more (where applicable), - lead initiatives to promote the profile of attendance throughout the school including a package of rewards for improving attendance, punctuality and overall excellent attendance, while not penalising pupils with complex medical or additional needs which impacts on their ability to attend school regularly, - set annual school attendance targets with the Headteacher, - work on proactively on building strong relationships with families, - follow the EWS and Local Authority (LA) procedures and support staff to offer Early Help where necessary and work with Education Welfare Officers to tackle persistent absence, - work with the LA, agencies, and safeguarding partners to overcome barriers to attendance, - advise the Headteacher when to issue fixed-penalty notices, - attend welfare / home visits where required, - escalate concerns when deemed appropriate as per the Safeguarding and Child Protection Policy, - lead attendance training for staff and governors and - communicate attendance concerns to the pupil's social worker (where applicable) or The Virtual School Head, if the pupil is a looked after child.
+- ensure attendance is a standing agenda item for every team meeting and use practice examples to explore themes and review relevant policies and practice, - lead initiatives to promote the profile of attendance throughout the school including a package of rewards for improving or sustained attendance punctuality and overall excellent attendance, while not penalising pupils with complex medical or additional needs which impacts on their ability to attend school regularly, - work on proactively building strong relationships with families, - follow the Attendance Engagement Service and Local Authority (LA) procedures and support staff to offer Early Help where necessary and work with Attendance Engagement Officers (AEO's) to tackle persistent absence, - work with the AEO's, LA, agencies, and safeguarding partners to overcome barriers to attendance, - advise the Headteacher when to issue fixed-penalty notices, - attend welfare / home visits where required, - escalate concerns when deemed appropriate as per the Safeguarding and Child Protection Policy, - lead attendance training for staff and governors and - communicate attendance concerns to the pupil's social worker (where applicable) or The Virtual School Head, if the pupil is a looked after child.
 This will be done as soon as there is an attendance concern and immediately upon becoming a persistent absentee.
 Unexplained absences will also be communicated to the social worker and Virtual School Head, if applicable.